-Pursuant to the requirements of the Illinois Open Meetings Act, the Board has adopted the following rules regarding Board members' attendance at Board meetings by audio or video conference.1
+Pursuant to the requirements of the Illinois Open Meetings Act, the Board has adopted the following rules regarding Board members' attendance at Board meetings by audio or video conference.

-- 1. If a Board member wishes to attend a closed or open Board meeting by audio or video conference, the member must notify the Executive Director before the meeting unless advance notice is impractical. - 2.
-If a quorum of the members of the Board is physically present at the location of the meeting, a majority of the Board may allow a member to attend the meeting by audio or video conference if the member is prevented from physically attending because of: (a) personal illness or disability; (b) employment purposes or the business of the public body; or (c) a family or other emergency.
+- If a Board member wishes to attend a closed or open Board meeting by audio or video conference, the member must notify the Executive Director before the meeting unless advance notice is impractical. - 2.
+If a quorum of the members of the Board is physically present at the location of the meeting, a majority of the Board may allow a member to attend the meeting by audio or video conference if the member is prevented from physically attending because of: (a) personal illness or disability; (b) employment purposes or the business of the public body; (c) a family or other emergency, or (d) unexpected childcare obligations.

-[Adopted at the Board's 14 December 2006, public meeting.]
+[Adopted at the Board's 14 December 2006 public meeting; amended at the Board's 17 April 2025 public meeting.]

-1These rules do not apply when the Board president has determined, as authorized by the Illinois Open Meetings Act, that holding an in-person meeting is not practical or prudent.
+&lt;sup>1 These rules do not apply when the Board president has determined, as authorized by the Illinois Open Meetings Act, that holding an in-person meeting is not practical or prudent.